 - Cosmetic reasons.
 Crowning is an option when your tooth is heavily restored or stained, and you want to make it look like a beautiful tooth again.

 The Bottom Line

-We hope you took away something valuable from this piece.
-If you have any questions or concerns regarding this article or others, feel free to reach out to us on Instagram, Facebook, or at email@example.com with your feedback.
+We would also love to answer questions straight from you!
+If you have any questions or concerns regarding this article or others, feel free to reach out to us on Instagram, Facebook, or at firstname.lastname@example.org with your feedback.
 We’d love to hear from you.

 - McCracken, M., Louis, D., Litaker, M., Minyé, H., Mungia, R., Gordan, V., Marshall, D. and Gilbert, G. (2016).
 Treatment recommendations for single-unit crowns.
 The Journal of the American Dental Association, 147(11), pp.882-890.

 - Lynch, C., Hale, R., Chestnutt, I. and Wilson, N. (2018).
 Reasons for placement and replacement of crowns in general dental practice.
 BDJ, 225(3), pp.229-234.